 Data transport and storage (Pillar 2)

-SPHN concepts and their instances (i.e., the data) can easily be mapped from/to other data representations or merged with other RDF data sets without losing their semantic.
+SPHN concepts (blue) and their instances (i.e., the data in red) can easily be mapped from/to other data representations or merged with other RDF data sets without losing their semantics.

-The relations between different concepts and the data are expressed in triples made of a “subject” a “predicate” and an “object”.
-In the example, the RDF triple says that the Civil status (subject) has datetime (predicate) “01.01.2000” (object) and a status (predicated) which is “single” (object).
-Since RDF does not depend on a specific semantic standard, it allows to use different ontologies, and value sets as defined in the SPHN Dataset.
+The relations between different concepts and the data are expressed in the form of triples composed of a “subject”, a “predicate”, and an “object”.
+In the example, the RDF triple indicates that the “Patient” (subject) “has” (predicate) “Birth Date” (object), and “Birth Date” (subject) “has a datetime” (predicate) which is “01.01.2020” (object).
+Since RDF does not depend on a specific semantic standard, it allows the use of different semantic standards, and value sets as defined in the SPHN Dataset.